Poker Night at the Inventory

-Poker Night at the Inventory is a poker video game developed by Telltale Games.
-It features four characters from different franchises: Tycho Brahe from the Penny Arcade webcomic, Max from the Sam & Max franchise, the RED Heavy Weapons Guy from Team Fortress 2, and Strong Bad from the Homestar Runner web series.
-The game was released on November 22, 2010.
+Poker Night at the Inventory is a 2010 crossover poker video game developed by Telltale Games.
+It is the second poker game released by Telltale, following Telltale Texas Hold'em, and features four characters from different franchises: Tycho Brahe from the Penny Arcade webcomic, Max from the Sam & Max franchise, the RED Heavy Weapons Guy from Team Fortress 2, and Strong Bad from the Homestar Runner web series.
+The game was released on November 22, 2010, and delisted from sale in 2019.
 A sequel, Poker Night 2, was released in 2013.
-The game was delisted from Steam on May 23rd, 2019.
+A remaster by Skunkape Games was released on March 5, 2026 for Nintendo Switch, PlayStation 4, and Windows.

 Gameplay

 Gameplay of Poker Night at the Inventory showing the player winning a showdown with Max with a straight.
 Strong Bad and the Heavy have folded and Tycho has busted out.
 Strong Bad is saying "Nice hand, gigantic cheater." to the player.

-Poker Night is a computer-based Texas Hold 'Em poker simulation between the player as an unseen silent participant and four computer-controlled characters: Max of Sam & Max, Strong Bad from Homestar Runner, the Heavy from Team Fortress 2, and Tycho from Penny Arcade.
+Poker Night is a computer-based Texas Hold 'Em poker simulation between the player as an unseen silent participant and four computer-controlled characters: Max of Sam & Max, Strong Bad from Homestar Runner, the Heavy (as RED) from Team Fortress 2, and Tycho from Penny Arcade, all of whom have different playing styles.
 The game takes place in the Inventory, a secret club built underneath a video game storage warehouse.
 The game's backstory establishes the club as having been established in 1919 when its founder learned of an early draft of the 18th Amendment, which would have banned games and amusements in addition to alcohol; though this never came to pass, the club has existed since in secret, just in case Congress tried to set prohibition into law.
 Reginald Van Winslow from Tales of Monkey Island hosts the game and raises the blinds, while other characters from Telltale's games make cameo appearances in the introduction sequence.

 Each player starts with a $10,000 buy-in for a total of $50,000 for the entire table and stays in the game until they are broke or until one player is left.
 The game uses no-limit betting and gradually-increasing blind bets over the course of several rounds.
 During some random events, one of the four non-playable characters will not be able to front the money but will offer one of their possessions as buy-in for the game.
 The player can win these items as Team Fortress 2 unlockable equipment only if they are the one to bust that non-player character out of the game.
 The game keeps track of the player's statistics over the course of several games; each time the player accrues a certain total number of wins, they will unlock different playing card or table artwork to customize the look of the game.